jbarkie/intro-to-programming/notes/week1/thursday-notes.md

     - "Owns" the knowledge - state and behavior
     - Think of the Single Responsibility Principle
 - Inversion of Control - AKA Dependency Inversion Principle
+- Merge conflicts
+    - The longer you have code separate from the main branch, the more merge conflicts you will have
+        - No long-lived duplicates of the code
+            - No long running branches
+            - Every developer integrates **AT LEAST** once a day
+            - You cannot push code that isn't covered or has failing tests
+    - The more changes to a single file, the more merge conflict you'll have
+- Larry Wall's 3 Virtues of a Good Programmer:
+    1. Laziness (make it easy, do it fast, etc.)
+    2. Impatience (not a lot of time for extraneous processes)
+    3. Hubris (always thinking you can do it better than another person)